Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

 Then

 Here $\mathcal{H}^{(\alpha)}_c $ is the finite Hankel transform given by

-It may be useful to note that the problem of the finite Hankel transform has been extensively studied, see for example \cite{Karoui-Boulsane}, \cite{Karoui-Moumni-1} and \cite{Boulsane}. \end{remark} We note finally that the ball PSWFs are normalized through the following rule :
+It may be useful to note that the problem of the behavior of eigenvalues of the finite Hankel transform has been extensively studied, see for example \cite{Karoui-Boulsane}, \cite{Karoui-Moumni-1} and \cite{Boulsane}. \end{remark} We note finally that the ball PSWFs are normalized through the following rule :

 or equivalently, in terms of the radial part: